tonigi/IBGconvert/README.md

 > Gennaio - 7 Novembre, 1993.

 The format appears to be 8-bit RGB indexed, compressed with an algorithm analog to PackBits.
-The format seems related to a Windows 3.1 DLL named `ibg.dll`.
+It seems related to a Windows 3.1 DLL named `ibg.dll`.

+The reverse-engineered algorithm decodes to an equivalent indexed PNG using the `pypng` module.
+Succeeds with 950/959 files, so that there may still be some edge cases left.